 There’s not any more space on the larder shelves for jam – what I have there already will probably last us a decade in the present rate of consumption, I have used up all of the jam jars and’m down to strangely shaped mustard jars, coffee jars and outsized sauce jars and there are still a fantastic couple weeks of strawberry season to go.

-I must begin selling the jam….memories of a movie, where ex-city career girl, moves to state with baby in tow, begins making apple puree baby food and ends up with a complete scale company employing half the village, flit through my mind.
+I must begin selling the jam….memories of a movie, where ex-city career girl, moves to state with baby in tow, begins making apple puree baby food and ends up with a complete Critter Control company employing half the village, flit through my mind.
 Country infant was her label, with a cute picture of baby, made to appeal to other city folks searching for the fantastic life.
 Mind you she was a PR man, so had a head start on boosting things and I am not a business person in any way, just someone with too much jam in their hands, larder shelves and everywhere else in the home.

 It is not a difficult product to market, people are predisposed in its own favour; the cost just has to ben’t too frightening.
 No I am not about to turn into a strawberry shake millionaire, but I did sell ten jars.